 This website is newly developed, and it is updating constantly by Greek Cruise's Port Members.

-Called the “island of Apocalypse”, since there is where John the Divine (Theologos?) wrote the book of Revelation.
+Called the “island of Apocalypse”, since it is where Apostle John Theologos (John the Evangelist), wrote the book of Revelation.
 It is an attraction for many pilgrims and tourists, it will enchant you at first glance and will entice you to discover it.

 Cruise guests can start their tour of Patmos by: